hcuellar-coder/fantasy-stock-trading-app/README.md

 </p>

 ### Summary Page
-The summary page is where the user will be able to purchase stocks.
-While also keeping track of the amount of funds the user has in their balance.
+The summary page is where the user will be able to purchase stocks, while also keeping track of the amount of funds the user has in their balance.
 As you purchase more stocks the balance is reduced, the portfolio amount increases and vice versa.
 The summary page contains 3 tabs, all of which can be used to purchase stocks.
 The My Holdings Tab is the only tab where selling is possible.
 <p align="center">
 <img align="center"  width="600" height="500" src="./images/Summary.PNG">
 </p>